Headache & Migraine Clinic Birmingham

 • Headache

-• Visual aura e.g seeing flashing lights, dark spots, zig zag lines
+• Visual aura, e.g., seeing flashing lights, dark spots, or zig-zag lines

 • Light, sound, smell, movement sensitivity